-No real idea of whether you actually need that particular kind of service.
-No real idea of whether your customers will benefit from it.
+No real idea of whether you need that kind of service.
+Or whether your customers will benefit from it.

-You need to work out your marketing plan, before you decide if you need any of this stuff.
+You need to work out your marketing plan before you decide if you need any of this.

 Beware the ones who say they’ll do it all for you, while you sit back and watch the money roll in.